Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 Keep an eye on the forecast in Taiwan in September; while Taipei and Yilan in Northern Taiwan surely see lots of rain, when it’s not raining, it’s a great time to head to the beach.
 Crowds are way down, but the weather is ideal.
 Here’s my guide to the best beaches in Northern Taiwan.

-The Sun Moon Lake Mass Swim, one of the largest mass swims in the world, will take place on September 27 in 2020, and online registration for the event began on July 11.
+The Sun Moon Lake Mass Swim, one of the largest mass swims in the world, usually takes place in late September, and online registration for the event begins around July.
 It is the one time of the year you can swim in Sun Moon Lake, so make sure to register on time.
 Read my guide to Sun Moon Lake, the best Sun Moon Lake tours, and how to take advantage of the Sun Moon Lake Pass.

 Lingering summer weather means it’s also a great time to hit the beach in Taitung (try Dulan), Kenting National Park, or on the offshore islands such as Green Island, Orchid Island, Penghu, or Xiaoliuqiu.
 Both domestic and foreign crowds will be down, but the weather will be fine.
 Just keep a close eye on possible typhoons.
 Once, my family and I had to leave Green Island one day ahead of schedule because a typhoon was coming and the authorities asked all the tourists to go back to the mainland.